Mortgages For Second-Time Buyers

 Check your credit record

-Having maintained a first mortgage will be a big tick on your credit file but it’s still important to check your current details as things may have changed since your first mortgage application.
+Maintaining a first mortgage will be a big tick on your credit file, but it’s still important to check your current details, as things may have changed since your first mortgage application.

-You should also double-check your credit record for any inaccuracies that need to be corrected before you go ahead – you don’t want to run the risk of having a mortgage application declined as this could leave a mark on your record and make it harder to get credit in the future.
+You should also double-check your credit record for any inaccuracies that need to be corrected before you proceed.
+You don’t want to run the risk of having a mortgage application declined, as this could leave a mark on your record and make it harder to get credit in the future.

 We're so confident in our service, we guarantee it.